 Best Candidates for IPL

-• Dark hair (brown, black)
+• Dark, coarse terminal hair (brown, black)

-• Those seeking multi-purpose treatment
+• Patients seeking multi-purpose treatment (e.g., hair removal and pigment correction)

 Professional vs At-Home IPL